oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Modern web applications often share the application logic between the server and client components, with client code (usually as Javascript programs) retrieved from a server as and when it is needed.

 The traditional and modern approaches each have advantages.
-A key advantage of using client code for application logic is that it removes load from the server, freeing it up to respond to many more requests from multiple users using the same hardware.
+A key advantage of using client code for application logic is that it removes load from the server, freeing it up to respond to many more requests from multiple users using the same service.
 This can come at the cost of increased application complexity, with code needing to support a range of different Javascript implementations in different browsers, and even between different versions of the same browser.

 The MELD framework pushes a lot of application logic to the client (browser), leaving open a possibility that the server side functions can be handled by off-the-shelf server software (e.g. [Solid](https://github.com/solid/specification/)).